 Runs iterable arguments against the cache backend and returns a single collated result.
 Accepts the same options as async() except hook.
-See also the Iter class.

 - func (object) The task function to execute - args An iterable containing arguments for the task function - kwargs (dict) Keyword arguments for the task function.
 Ignores hook.